CNES/cars/docs/source/howto.rst

 Add band name / description in TIF files metadata
 --------------------------------------------------

-To add a band name / description in TIF files, for classification or color files in order to be used:
+To add a band name / description ("water", "cloud", etc.) in TIF files, for classification or color files in order to be used:

 .. code-block:: python